 Q. My credit score is not that high, what credit cards can I get?

 With an imperfect credit score you won't qualify for the best travel rewards credit cards.
 If your score is lower than 700, it will be hard to get good travel rewards credit cards.
 That's OK, there are still cards you can get with a mid-range credit score.
-Check out Discover or Capital One credit cards, they are easier to get for someone with a fair, but not high, credit score.
+Check out Capital One credit cards, they are easier to get for someone with a fair, but not high, credit score.

 Start slow, don't get close to your credit limit and pay your bills on time and you'll see your credit score improve quickly.
 Also see my advice above about being an authorized user on someone else's card.